 TGbf editor: please make the following change in subclause 11.55.1.5, P180L35.

-The AP shall select a bandwidth value for the NDPA sounding phase that is less than or equal to the value indicated in the BW subfield within the Sensing element of each of the STAs addressed in this phase.
-When transmitting a Sensing NDP Announcement frame and SI2SR NDP, the AP shall set the TXVECTOR parameter CH_BANDWIDTH of both PPDUs to the same value.
+The AP shall select a bandwidth value for the NDPA sounding phase that is less than or equal to the Sensing Assigned Max Bandwidth corresponding to the measurement setup ID included in this Sensing NDP Announcement frame for each of the STAs addressed in this phase (#1730).
+The AP shall set the TXVECTOR parameter CH_BANDWIDTH of both the PPDU carrying the NDP Announcement frame and the SI2SR NDP to the same value. (# 1606).